acheng257/ac215_PrepPal/README.md

 3. [Application Design](#application-design)
 4. [Instructions to run our application](#instructions-to-run-our-application)
    - [GCP Setup](#gcp-setup)
-   - [Containerized Components](#containerized-components) (follow the links in this section for detailed instrcutions of how to run each component)
+   - [Containerized Components](#containerized-components) (follow the links in this section for detailed instructions of how to run each component)
    - [Testing](#testing)
 5. [Using the Application](#using-the-application)
 6. [CI/CD](#cicd)